moodysanalytics/scenario-studio-api-codesamples/scenario-studio-api-userguide.md

 # Moody's Analytics Scenario Studio API User Guide

-_version 1.0.1_
+_version 2.0.0_

 ## Introduction

-Scenario Studio API provides easy access to your project information and data from the Scenario Studio web application.
-We provide several means of manual and automatic access that you can integrate with your workflow, among them, the Scenario Studio API (application program interface).
-[Here](https://api.economy.com/scenario-studio/v1/swagger/ui/index#/) is a link to our Swagger API documentation.
-The API uses HMAC and oAuth 2.0 authentication and JSON responses, and is agnostic regarding the client’s operating system and programming language.
+Scenario Studio API provides easy programmatic control over Scenario Studio enabling process automation and workflow integration.
+We provide a [Swagger API interface](https://api.economy.com/scenario-studio/v2/swagger/ui/index#/) to provide additional documentation and facilitate testing.
+The Scenario Studio API supports both HMAC and oAuth 2.0 authentication and JSON responses, and is agnostic regarding the client’s operating system and programming language.
 The API is throttled (rate-limited) to 300 requests per minute and one gigabyte of data per month.
-The Swagger documentation examples express the requests in cURL notation, but the [GitHub repository](https://github.com/moodysanalytics/scenario-studio.api.codesamples) contains examples in Python and R.
+The Swagger documentation examples express the requests in cURL notation, and the [GitHub repository](https://github.com/moodysanalytics/scenario-studio.api.codesamples) contains examples in Python and R.

 ## Overview

-The corresponding text details the Scenario Studio project content that can be accessed using the API.:

-### DataSeries
-- To get the central data for series
-    - */project/{projectId}/scenario/{scenarioId}/data-series/{variableId}/data/central*

-- To get the local data for series
-    - */project/{projectId}/scenario/{scenarioId}/data-series/{variableId}/data/local*

-- To get multiple series and/or expressions
-    - */project/{projectId}/data-series*

-### Project
-- To get the list of projects the user has access to
-    - */project*

-- To get information about a specific project
-    - */project/{projectId}*

-- To get the scenarios within a project
-    - */project/{projectId}/scenario*
+The Scenario Studio v2 API core functions consist of several groups of endpoints for creating, editing, managing, and reading data and metadata from Scenario Studio projects.

+* /audit/... - Retrieve content and counts of records in a project's audit log
+* /project/... - Get metadata for a project, add and remove scenarios, and configure project settings
+  * /project/.../scenario/... - Get metadata for a scenario, run solves, and configure settings
+  * /project/.../data-series/... - Retrieve and push time series data to and from Scenario Studio
+  * /project/.../scenario/.../series/... - Get series information, claim/release, change state, and customize equations
-- To get the list of all series within a project
+  * /project/.../search/ - Returns lists and counts of series within a project according to search parameters
-    - */project/{projectId}/series*

-- To get the list of series checked out by the current user
-    - */project/{projectId}/series/checked-out*

-### Scenario
-- To get information about a specific scenario
-    - */project/{projectId}/scenario/{scenarioId}*

-### Series
+* .../order/... - Get status of brokerized processes such as solves and project builds
-- To get information about a specific series
+* /base-scenario/... - Search and retrieve information about available base scenarios
-    - */project/{projectId}/scenario/{scenarioId}/series/{variableId}*

-- To get the equation specification for a series
-    - */project/{projectId}/scenario/{scenarioId}/series/{variableId}/equation*

-- To get the equation statistics for a series
-    - */project/{projectId}/scenario/{scenarioId}/series/{variableId}/equation-stats*

-- To get the list of series that the current series depends on
-    - */project/{projectId}/scenario/{scenarioId}/series/{variableId}/dependencies*

-- To get the list of series that depend on the current series
-    - */project/{projectId}/scenario/{scenarioId}/series/{variableId}/rhs*

-- To get the full meta information (Equation Info, Equation Statistics, Dependencies, Rhs, etc)
-    - */project/{projectId}/scenario/{scenarioId}/series/{variableId}/meta*

 ## Authentication

 The Scenarion Studio API supports 2 forms of authentication:

 1. HMAC Signature
 2. OAuth 2.0 Token

 Both methods require Scenario Studio API access key and encryption key.
 Every request to the API must contain either an HMAC signature or OAuth Token.